bkinaan/Ethical_Hacking/src/Internet History Support Info.md

 Instead of sending entire files at once, the data is broken up into "packets" which could each follow a different route to their destination.
 This allowed networking systems to avoid being slowed down by large amounts of data.
 Packets are made of a header and a payload.
 The header is used to ensure the network sends the packet to the correct location.
 The payload contains the information that is part of a larger file.
 This payload is unpacked by a process at its destination and rebuilt into the complete file (more on this later in the article).
 See more [here](https://en.wikipedia.org/wiki/Packet_switching).

 ## Network Control Program
 Also known as the NCP, this program ran on the ARPANET.
 It used user's email addresses to establish connetions.
 It assinged two ports (each called a simplex port) to each user's application/protocol.
-Later, ==TCP== and ==UDP== which replaced the NCP only needed to use a single port (called a duplex port).
+Later, [[Internet History Support Info#Transmission Control Protocol|TCP]] and [[Internet History Support Info#User Diagram Protocol|UDP]] which replaced the NCP and only needed to use a single port (called a duplex port).
+See more [here](https://en.wikipedia.org/wiki/Network_Control_Program).

-## TCP
+## Transmission Control Protocol
+Commonly called the TCP.
 Half of the Internet protocol suite.
-A set of protocols used in computer networks.
+A set of protocols used in computer networks to moderate the transfer of information.
+This protocol requires a connection (and completes a system test to ensure that connection actually works) to send information.
+Its complement is the [[Internet History Support Info#Internet Protocol|IP]].
+This system provides a secure and reliable system for sending bytes between applications running on hosts that communicate over a network.
+See more [here](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).

+## Internet Protocol
+Commonly called the IP.
+Its main goal is to deliver packets from the source host to the destination host using packet headers.
+For more information see [[Internet History Support Info#Packet Switching|packet switching]].
+It is a complement to the [[Internet History Support Info#Transmission Control Protocol|TCP]].
+This system esentially establishes the Internet.
+The most up-to-date version of IP is IPv6 (Internet Protocol Version 6) and has been in use since 2006.
+See more [here](https://en.wikipedia.org/wiki/Internet_Protocol).

+## User Diagram Protocol
+Commonly called the UDP.
+The difference between [[Internet History Support Info#Transmission Control Protocol|TCP]] and UDP is that UPD does not require a prior connection to send data.
+This means that there is no reliablity in gettng the information to be recieved at all.
+If there is the chance for data to be lost along the way, the TCP is recommended instead.
+UDP is often used in systems where error checking is unnecessary or done in the application.
+The upside to TCP is thta UDP is much faster as it doesn't need to spend time ensuring all data as been received (and needing to resend whatever is missing).
+If missing packets are acceptable, UDP is suitable.